eslint/rfcs/designs/2021-schema-object-rules/README.md

 ### Drawbacks of requiring schemas

-Plugin authors who left out schemas will need to take the time to add them.
+Plugin authors who left out schemas will need to take the time to add them (typically a quick, easy task).

+Plugin authors who are lazy or don't see the value of a schema for their use case could workaround this requirement by adding a minimal / incomplete schema.
+This is inevitable as we can't easily / automatically determine that schemas are 100% complete.
+We won't advertise nor encourage this workaround, and it will hopefully be rare as it's obviously a poor practice.
+Note that we also considered providing an explicit opt-out like `schema: false` but decided against it to avoid encouraging this as an acceptable / go-to solution for satisfying the new requirement.

 Users of old/unmaintained plugins/rules which are missing schemas will not be able to use them until they are updated.

 ### Drawbacks of requiring object-style rules

-Plugin authors who still have function-style rules will need to convert them to object-style rules.
+Plugin authors who still have function-style rules will need to trivially convert them to object-style rules.

 Users of old/unmaintained plugins/rules which still have function-style rules will not be able to use them until they are updated.